 Given the above stated design constraints, the Project Team identified a rebuilding framework that would consist of two parts (see Section 2).
 In summary, Part A reflects a Project Team recommendation to require examination of the state of the northern California ocean environment and the productivity of red abalone for exceptional circumstances or emergency circumstances.
 Part A provides an opportunity to consider whether exceptional circumstances are occurring in a variety of indicators (e.g., kelp abundance, sea urchin density, ocean temperature, body condition, gonad condition).
 If exceptional circumstances are deemed to be occurring and may impede initiation or continuation of a fishery, then direction is sought from the Commission and/or CDFW.
 Where no exceptional circumstances are found, Part B follows.
 Part B is an indicator-based approach (i.e., indicators considered were derived from density and length frequency data streams) where each indicator contributes to annual decision-making.
+As a separate analysis, the Project Team also asked for an examination of whether a low sampling intensity monitoring program could assist in the development of a separate management strategy for Humboldt and Del Norte counties (a preliminary exploration of this issue is provided in Section 4).

 Simulation testing of rebuilding strategies was carried out through management strategy evaluation (MSE; Smith et al. 1999, Butterworth 2007, Rademeyer et al. 2007, Punt et al. 2016).
 MSE is used to simulate the connections between field sampling, method of indicator calculation (i.e., data analysis), and decision-making via a harvest control rule (HCR).
-A HCR is used to interpret indicator values according to pre-stated criteria, which produces a recommended management action.
+An HCR is used to interpret indicator values according to pre-stated criteria, which produces a recommended management action.
 Part B is an indicator-based HCR.
 Given the questions faced about data quantity and quality for managing the red abalone fishery, MSE was used to understand how existing sampling designs can support resource management.
 The objectives of the MSE were threefold.
-First, MSE supported a process of formally characterizing uncertainty in red abalone productivity and in the current state of resource depletion through alternative parameterizations of population dynamics models.
-Second, MSE supported development and refinement of rebuilding strategy options by requiring explicit representation of Project Team ideas as HCRs.

-Third, MSE was used to provide guidance on selecting among several rebuilding strategy options by presenting expected outcomes in terms of trade-offs between opportunities for fishing and the provision of sufficient protection of abalone abundance.
+First, MSE supported a process of characterizing uncertainty in red abalone productivity and in the current state of resource depletion through alternative parameterizations of population dynamics models.
+Second, MSE supported development and refinement of rebuilding strategy options by requiring explicit representation of Peer Review guidance and Project Team ideas as HCRs.
+Third, MSE was used to provide guidance on selecting among several rebuilding strategy options by presenting expected outcomes in terms of trade-offs between catches and the provision of protection of abalone abundance.
 Collectively, these objectives were intended to support the Commission's recommendation to integrate two previous management strategies through a stakeholder-led engagement process.